PX4/PX4-Autopilot/nuttx/configs/README.txt

       task name to save in the TCB.
 Useful if scheduler instrumentation is selected.
 Set to zero to disable.
     CONFIG_SCHED_HAVE_PARENT - Remember the ID of the parent thread when a new child thread is created.
-This support enables a few minor features (such as SIGCHLD) and slightly increases the size of the Task Control Block (TCB) of every task to hold the ID of the parent thread.
+This support enables some additional features (such as SIGCHLD) and modifies the behavior of other interfaces.
+For example, it makes waitpid() more standards complete by restricting the waited-for tasks to the children of the caller.
 Default: disabled.
     CONFIG_START_YEAR, CONFIG_START_MONTH, CONFIG_START_DAY -
       Used to initialize the internal time logic.
     CONFIG_GREGORIAN_TIME - Enables Gregorian time conversions.